chukfinley/working_bangsearch/README.md

 idk i had to set the csv file url to the github one because even if updated on web server it did not work.

+oh btw this is inspired by [t3.gg one](https://unduck.link/) but his one is trash

+will get my own domain for this later no idear what to name it.